-A sweet & tangy Blueberry Salad Dressing recipe made with fresh basil and your choice of white or balsamic vinegar!
-Drizzle it over your favorite salads for antioxidant-rich blueberry goodness.
+This vibrant Blueberry Salad Dressing recipe is naturally sweetened, slightly creamy, and so delicious!
+Drizzle it over your favorite salads for antioxidant-rich goodness.
 (Vegan, gluten-free, oil-free, refined sugar-free.)

 Ingredients for Blueberry Dressing

-For this recipe you will blend in a small food processor or high-speed blender:
+For this recipe, you'll blend in a small food processor or high-speed blender:

 - Fresh blueberries: You'll need one cup for this recipe, which is about 5 ounces or half pint.
 Blueberries are available year round, but their peak season runs from about May through October.
 I purchase organic whenever possible.